 Enterococci and several other species of lactic acid bacteria are used for starter cultures in dairy products and are also marketed as medical probiotic preparations to enhance the host immune response.
 In these applications, the safety of the bacteria used is critical.
 Strains with applications in food products should not contain known or putative virulence factors or antibiotic resistance traits.

-I think that Threelac's success is because enterococcus faecalis is a candida competitor and feeds on it because it is basically waste just like it is.
+I think that Threelac's success is because Enterococcus faecalis is possibly a Candida competitor and feeds on it because it is basically waste just like it is.
+Or, all the yeast controlling effects are coming from Bacillus subtilis, which has been medically proven to help control Candida yeast.
 How else could you explain it?
 Many people swear by it and others say it has made them sick.

 If you want to buy Threelac I have found Amazon to have the best prices, I do believe you can buy it at cost.